plumvillage/newsletter/src/en/articles/br-troi-dai-dao--the-environment-what-can-we-do.md

 ## Harvesting rainwater

-One of the workshops focussed on water and how much water we use unnecessarily.
+One of the workshops focused on water and how much water we use unnecessarily.
 Our revolution began right there.
 I began to notice that we had several large rainwater collectors lying around and not being used.
 Little by little we started connecting them to gutters and before long we had five rainwater collectors harvesting a total of 2,500 litres of rainwater.
 It cost us almost nothing, just our labour since we had pipes salvaged from reconstruction projects.

 But once the containers were full we could not harvest any more rainwater next time it rained.
 Around the same time we started to buy cooking oil in 25-litre plastic containers and they eventually started arriving in the recycling barn.
 So we began cleaning them and filling them from the rainwater collectors.
 Our rainwater tanks became rain cows that we could endlessly milk.

 What are we doing with all that water?
 If you are planting trees it is very convenient to have many portable containers of water.
 Also we have an outside tap next to the monastic residence.
 Son Ha is at the bottom of a hill and gets very muddy when the rains come.
 The brothers were using this outside tap to wash the mud off their boots.
 So we put one rainwater collector there with a tap to clean our boots so we save on tapwater.

-Two other collectors were set up to take the run off rainwater from our barn roof.
+Two other collectors were set up to take the runoff rainwater from our barn roof.
 We use this to process the waste cardboard and to water the flowers in the garden.

 {% image "article/br-troi-dai-dao/IMG_0428.jpg", "noFloat" %}
 {% image "article/br-troi-dai-dao/IMG_0429-edit.jpg", "noFloat", "‘Tetrapots’" %}